amardomingo/doorcontrol/README.md

   Alternatively, you can install the version avaliable through the raspberry repositories, python-rpi.gpio.

     aptitude install python-rpi.gpio

 ### Configuration

-  Once you have decided wich port to use, you need to edit the configuration file in the doorcontrol/conf.yml file, as well as the ldap connection data.
+  Once you have decided wich port to use, you need to generate and edit the configuration file:

+    cd doorcontrol
+    python mkconf.py

+  If a conf.yml file already exists, it will ask you to overwrite it.

+  Once you have a conf.yml in the doorcontrol/ folder, edit it and add both the port and ldap configuration.

 ### Run on startup